JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_08.md

 In our dear Teacher we find a magnificent human who

 > Joshua ben Joseph knew full well that he was a man, a mortal man, born of woman.
 This is shown in the selection of his first title, the *Son of Man.* He was truly a partaker of flesh and blood, and even now, as he presides in sovereign authority over the destinies of a universe, he still bears among his numerous well-earned titles that of Son of Man.
 It is literally true that the creative Word—the Creator Son—of the Universal Father was “made flesh and dwelt as a man of the realm on Urantia.”
 He labored, grew weary, rested, and slept.
 He hungered and satisfied such cravings with food; he thirsted and quenched his thirst with water.
-He experienced the full gamut of human feelings and emotions; he was “in all things tested, even as you are,” and he suffered and died. ([UB 128:1.2](/en/The_Urantia_Book/128#p1_2))
+He experienced the full gamut of human feelings and emotions; he was “in all things tested, even as you are,” and he suffered and died. (<a id="a67_779"></a>[UB 128:1.2](/en/The_Urantia_Book/128#p1_2))

 But he also knew how to be constantly in the divine presence, giving a deep meaning to his life:

 > After his baptism he thought nothing of permitting his sincere believers and grateful followers to worship him.
 Even while he wrestled with poverty and toiled with his hands to provide the necessities of life for his family, his awareness that he was a Son of God was growing; he knew that he was the maker of the heavens and this very earth whereon he was now living out his human existence.
 And the hosts of celestial beings throughout the great and onlooking universe likewise knew that this man of Nazareth was their beloved Sovereign and Creator-father.
-A profound suspense pervaded the universe of Nebadon throughout these years; all celestial eyes were continuously focused on Urantia—on Palestine. ([UB 128:1.13](/en/The_Urantia_Book/128#p1_13))
+A profound suspense pervaded the universe of Nebadon throughout these years; all celestial eyes were continuously focused on Urantia—on Palestine. (<a id="a71_709"></a>[UB 128:1.13](/en/The_Urantia_Book/128#p1_13))

 The same being who walked with his powerful legs along the dusty roads of Galilee stated:

 > “And yet, throughout all these years of his life in the flesh he was truly divine.
 He was actually a Creator Son of the Paradise Father.
 When once he had espoused his public career, subsequent to the technical completion of his purely mortal experience of sovereignty acquirement, he did not hesitate publicly to admit that he was the Son of God.
 He did not hesitate to declare, “I am Alpha and Omega, the beginning and the end, the first and the last.”
-He made no protest in later years when he was called Lord of Glory, Ruler of a Universe, the Lord God of all creation, the Holy One of Israel, the Lord of all, our Lord and our God, God with us, having a name above every name and on all worlds, the Omnipotence of a universe, the Universe Mind of this creation, the One in whom are hid all treasures of wisdom and knowledge, the fullness of Him who fills all things, the eternal Word of the eternal God, the One who was before all things and in whom all things consist, the Creator of the heavens and the earth, the Upholder of a universe, the Judge of all the earth, the Giver of life eternal, the True Shepherd, the Deliverer of the worlds, and the Captain of our salvation.” ([UB 128:1.10](/en/The_Urantia_Book/128#p1_10))
+He made no protest in later years when he was called Lord of Glory, Ruler of a Universe, the Lord God of all creation, the Holy One of Israel, the Lord of all, our Lord and our God, God with us, having a name above every name and on all worlds, the Omnipotence of a universe, the Universe Mind of this creation, the One in whom are hid all treasures of wisdom and knowledge, the fullness of Him who fills all things, the eternal Word of the eternal God, the One who was before all things and in whom all things consist, the Creator of the heavens and the earth, the Upholder of a universe, the Judge of all the earth, the Giver of life eternal, the True Shepherd, the Deliverer of the worlds, and the Captain of our salvation.” (<a id="a75_1185"></a>[UB 128:1.10](/en/The_Urantia_Book/128#p1_10))

 What a great teaching from our Master: he did not shy away from the matter or reject it, but rather he lived it, using it to produce greater growth and expansion.